 That’s what I typically get up to when I go for a mental health break.
 But the library has so many other great services.
 They carry an impressive list of recently released and new DVDs and have a great media section where you might find a free class in Video Editing.
 In the photo above, you’re looking at an area of the library where you can play chess by sitting across from someone else who is playing.
 They even have a sewing machine you can use!
 This library is the sophisticated adult community center that always helps me reclaim my zen.

 On any given day, you can find people from all socioeconomic backgrounds having lunch in Bryant Park (NYC) and pigeons scrounging for their fallen crumbs.
 I don’t know how they do it but the park services folks manage to keep Bryant Park almost spotless so it’s always nice to eat lunch there.
 When I used to work in the tall green building facing the park (see photo above), this was one of my favorite ways to clear my head at 2:00 pm.
 I would take at least an hour to enjoy the park-life that’s steps from me.
 If you were to come across me on one of these afternoons, you might mistake me for a Times Square tourist.

 5. The Internet

-I’m not alone in using the internet during the workday to escape, however, how I use the internet is a little different than most.
-I use it to find cheap airfares to Mexico or to plan a vacation.
-I can get back to work with something great to look forward to.
-Believe me, when a trip to Tulum or Jamaica is on the horizon, stress and overwhelm don’t stick around.
+I’m not alone in using the internet during the workday to escape, however, how I use the internet might be a little different than most.
+I use it to find cheap airfares to Mexico or to plan a vacation; I might even plan vacations that I know I won’t take.